datarootsio/ml-skeleton-py/HOWTO.md

 Logging can be adjusted in source init script (output location, verbosity level etc).
 Verbosity is read from environment variable `LOG_LEVEL`, and use `WARNING` if such variable is not defined.

+## Spark

+See the Makefile for some logic to build a Spark dep file (example TBD.

 ## Prerequisites